Free laptop or desktop computer.

 Anyone seeking more information on these programs should really call the company's customer service number.
-The first ting to do is ask if they run an E-Waste program, and if the answer is yes, see if they provide those used laptop or desktop computers or devices for free to a low income family.
+The first ting to do is ask if they run an E-Waste program, and if the answer is yes, see if they provide those used laptop, Chromebook or desktop computers or devices for free to a low income family.
 Examples of companies in this industry include:

 Low cost refurbished computers are more widely available, especially at second-hand stores.
 These can often be found at places such as Goodwill thrift stores or clothing closets and even some online retailers.
-They will generally either sell a “bare bones” laptop for a decent price or an inexpensive desktop.
+They will generally either sell a “bare bones” laptop or tablet for a decent price or an inexpensive desktop.
 Only in rare cases may they provide a family with an emergency voucher which can pay for the computer, but some second hand stores have been known to give free laptops in a crisis.
 In general, a non-profit like Goodwill may give an adult a free desktop or laptop computer for work reasons.
 Locate thrift store vouchers and deals near you.

 One innovative source for a free computer or really any items is the Freecycle Network.
 This is a non-profit made up of millions of individuals from around the world.
 They collect surplus items in an effort to keep goods out of landfills.
 It may be possible to get a free desktop computer, cell phone, TV, laptop or tablet, cars, clothing, and much more from the network.
 More information can be found at www.freecycle.org.